vinta/awesome-python/README.md

     * [Python-Markdown](https://github.com/waylan/Python-Markdown) - A Python implementation of John Gruber’s Markdown.
 * YAML
     * [PyYAML](http://pyyaml.org/) - YAML implementations for Python.
+* JSON
+    * [ObjectPath](http://objectpath.org/) - The agile query language for JSON documents with an interactive shell.
 * CSV
     * [csvkit](https://github.com/wireservice/csvkit) - Utilities for converting to and working with CSV.
 * Archive